How Many Times Can You Take the SAT?

 Before taking the exam, it’s a good idea to explore financial aid opportunities to help set a target score.

 Generally, the higher the SAT score, the more scholarship money is available.
-The highest amount awarded by the University of Mississippi is $12,718 a year to students with an SAT score of 1450+ and a GPA of 3.5 or higher.
+The highest amount awarded by the University of Mississippi is $13,612 a year to students with an SAT score of 1450+ and a GPA of 3.5 or higher.

 Even though test-taking frequency is up to each student, experts at PrepScholar say students shouldn’t take the exam more than six times [4].
 Taking it too many times may indicate to a school that you’re not preparing as well as you should.

-Are all SAT scores sent to a school or can you pick the highest?
+Are all SAT scores sent to a school, or can you pick the highest?

 Many schools adhere to a principle called Score Choice, which means a student can choose which test scores are sent to a school.
-You can’t pick and choose section scores from two different tests though.
+You can’t pick and choose section scores from two different tests, though.
 For example, you can’t use the math score from your first test and the writing and language score from your second test.
-Instead, you can opt to send the complete results of test one or test two.
+Instead, you can send the complete results of test one or test two.

 What’s the average SAT score needed to get into college?